JRHaven/Weather-Displayer/README.md

 Arch (as root): ```pacman -S cowsay```

+You will need to install the Flask library for the web interface.
+To do this, you'll need to first ensure that the ```pip``` package is installed, as it isn't as commonly installed as Python is.

+Debian/Ubuntu: ```sudo apt install python3-pip```

+Red Hat/Fedora: ```sudo dnf install python3-pip```

+Arch (as root): ```pacman -S python-pip```

+Now you'll need to install the Flask and Requests libraries through pip.

+On any distro: ```sudo pip install flask requests```

 From here, simply clone this repository, either with the above "Code" drop-down or with ```git clone "https://github.com/JR-Tech-and-Software/Weather-Displayer/Weather-Displayer.git"```

 Once downloaded, you will need to be sure all scripts are marked as executable.
-You can do this either through a graphical file manager or run the commands `chmod 755 manager.sh` and `chmod 755 *.py`.
+You can do this either through a graphical file manager or run the command `chmod 755 *.py`.

 ### All
 After Python is installed and the project has been downloaded, you will need to tell the script the URL to get your local weather data.
 It can take